Where to Stay in London: Popular Neighborhoods & Top Hotels

 Westminster

-For those choosing where to stay in London based on proximity to royalty, then Westminster’s the area for you.
-Stay here for quick access to Buckingham Palace, Westminster Abbey, Big Ben, and Downing Street.
-PS: Big Ben is actually the nickname for the bell inside the tower, not the tower itself (which is Elizabeth Tower) – now you’re in the know.
+Stay here for quick access to Buckingham Palace, Westminster Abbey, Downing Street and Big Ben.
+Fun fact: Big Ben is actually the nickname for the bell inside the tower, not the tower itself (which is Elizabeth Tower) – so now you know!

-• hub by Premier Inn Westminster Abbey: Looking for a great location, but just a bit more budget-conscious? hub by Premier Inn fits the bill.
-Rooms are compact, but still sleek, modern, and offering all the three-star amenities and central location you need for a successful trip to the British capital.
-Spend that saved cash on a trip to the pub.
+• hub by Premier Inn Westminster Abbey: For travellers who are a bit more budget-conscious, hub by Premier Inn fits the bill.
+Rooms are compact, but still sleek, modern, and offering all the three-star amenities and central location you need to enjoy the British capital.

 A red telephone booth with people walking by near Big Ben.